 To remedy this, opt for a pillow that has a medium or higher profile and medium to firm loft.
-By finding a pillow with a profile that is alike the length of your shoulder, you can stop the shoulders from folding in on themselves; which will ease the strain while sleeping.
+By finding a side sleeper pillow with a profile that is alike the length of your shoulder, you can stop the shoulders from folding in on themselves; which will ease the strain while sleeping.
 If you experience arm numbness, the best thing is to use another pillow to cuddle or place your arms on top of a pillow.

 Pillows for Stomach Sleepers

 Stomach sleepers… I have bad news for you.
 This position is the least ideal in terms of body alignment.
 By sleeping on your stomach, you risk increasing the chances of neck and back pain by stretching muscles around the neck and crunching muscles in the back throughout the night.
 This position can also cause airway blockage that will make it harder to breathe as you sleep.
 Limited oxygen while sleeping disrupts deep sleep and can cause dizziness, chest pain and lack of coordination during the day.

 If this is the position that works for you (and changing to a better one isn’t going to happen), opt for lower profile pillows with a soft to medium loft.
 A lower profile pillow will help ease the strain on your neck and back and help with proper alignment of the spine.
 Try a feather/down pillow where the filling can be manipulated to increase or decrease the loft.
 If you experience allergy issues, try a down alternative filling.
 The synthetic fibres are great for allergies and are machine washable!